genesiscommunitysuccess/docs/docs/04_web/12_forms/03_forms-customisation.md

 };
 ```

-### Default control renderers and examples
+### Control renderers

-Most renderers are defined directly in the `jsonSchema` that comes from the server, but there are also those that you can add via `uiSchema`.
+Most renderers are defined directly in the `jsonSchema` that comes from the server, but you can also add these in your `uiSchema`.

 String renderer is the default renderer, which creates a `text-field`.